kajsataipale/Iplay/README.md

 ### Setup
 - Download or clone the project
 - Make sure you have [composer](https://github.com/composer/composer) and [npm](https://docs.npmjs.com/) installed
+- Rename the env.example file to .env located in the project root.
 - Navigate with the command prompt to the root file of the project
 - Run commands:
 ```sh